 - Next, click Add and insert the BinauralDecode plugin from IEM:

 - You may now press the record button or press command + r to begin recording audio.
 Press the space-bar stop and press the space-bar again to playback.

-- You should now hear properly spatialized binaural audio, recorded with Spatial mic in your headphones.
+- You should now hear properly spatialized binaural audio, recorded with Spatial mic USB in your headphones.

 Congratulations – you can now record audio with Spatial Mic via USB connection to an macOS or Windows computer.
 In the next tutorial we will learn about the different features included in the Spatial Mic Converter plugin, how to control Spatial Mic USB with the Spatial Mic Control app and more.